 Leverhulme I have been awarded a Leverhulme Research Project grant with my colleague Felix Schulze at UCL.
-We have hired a 3-year postdoc (Ben Lambert) and have chosen Chris Evans (UCL) as a PhD student in geometric analysis.
+We had a postdoc (Ben Lambert) and PhD student Chris Evans funded by this grant.

 UK-Japan Winter School I co-organised the 18th UK-Japan Winter School in Mathematics on Singularities, Symmetries and Submanifolds on 4-7 January 2017 at UCL, which was partially funded by the LMS.
 This brought together researchers in symplectic geometry, mirror symmetry, calibrated submanifolds and geometric analysis.
 There were three minicourses suitable for graduate students as well as poster sessions for PhD students and research talks.
 The minicourse speakers were Dominic Joyce, Ailsa Keating and Kazushi Ueda and research speakers included Simon Donaldson and Kauru Ono.